 Medications and injections

 Nonsteroidal anti-inflammatory drugs (NSAIDs) relieve pain and bring down swelling in your joints.
-Some of these medicines are available over the counter (OTC).
+Some of these medications are available over the counter (OTC).
 Others require a prescription from your doctor.

 OTC options include ibuprofen (Advil) and naproxen (Aleve).